Ginger Baker, a life unmatched

 And thus begins Baker’s tenure in the wilderness.
 The 2012 documentary Beware of Mr. Baker is particularly informative in this instance, highlighting Baker’s travels through Africa and, in the meantime, also documenting his inevitable run-ins with the law, disgruntled family members and a music community unwilling to deal with his abrasive nature.
 This is not at all a happy story of music genius and inspiration — it’s clear that Baker grated on everyone who got close, and that his lasting interpersonal legacy was one that left more scars than soft memories.
 He was difficult to the extreme, and often made poor choices with regards to his relationships.

 All this contributed to the man we are without today.
 Save for a stint in Chriss Goss’ Masters of Reality in the early 1990s and his jazz tours in the years following the documentary, Baker spent a good chunk of his professional life in relative obscurity — well known, but not for any of his percussive work of the decades following Cream.
 Watch the documentary and take note of Clapton’s face when he’s forced to recall Baker as a person rather than this larger-than-life character, one who wielded so much influence and was so often so, so mad at Bruce that it still leaves one of the few true rock and roll icons of our time clamoring to get it together when his name comes up.
-Clapton struggled to summarize Baker beyond his own painful recollection of the man.
+Clapton struggled to summarize Baker appropriately.
 Baker himself said that by keeping him alive against his will, god was punishing him for his enduring wickedness

-But those years of pain and obscurity aren’t where Baker’s story stopped.
+But those years of pain obscurity aren’t where Baker’s story stopped.
 A brief reunion with Cream at the Royal Albert Hall was rightly praised as a most welcome comeback.
-Watch those performances now, and in the place of the frantic band of musicians in their early twenties is the work of three well-honed professionals, confident in their musical abilities — abilities that surpass most if not all comers — and their chemistry together after more than 35 years apart.
+Watch those performances now, and, in the place of the frantic band of musicians in their early twenties is the work of three well-honed professionals, confident in their musical abilities — abilities that surpass most if not all comers — and their chemistry together after more than 35 years apart.
 They play with passion and precision and inspiration.
 If it’s not the carnage by volume of Cream’s original stint, it’s a statelier, more refined declaration of prominence.
 It’s brilliant, and in the current moment, necessary.

 Bruce died in 2014, nine years after the Cream reunion, at the age of 71 following a bout of liver disease.
 His status as one of the great bass players in rock or blues or jazz was never questioned, even if his career alone never matched Cream’s heights.
 He was missed and will continued to be missed.
 Clapton has carried on, as he has since 1968, playing his guitar in homage to Robert Johnson and the forbearers of blues in an effort to bring the music to a larger audience.
 His hits and misses can be debated but his standing cannot.